Liège Airport: Overview

-The airport is located in Grâce-Hollogne, Liège Province, north-west of the city of Liege, in the east of Belgium.
 The first terminal on the site opened in 1930.

-It is mainly used for freight/cargo operations, but also serves a number of destinations for passengers (mainly charters).
-Liege is located in the centre of the golden triangle Paris – Amsterdam – Frankfurt that handles 66% of European freight, and 75% when taken together with London.
+The airport is mainly used for freight/cargo operations, but also serves a number of destinations for passengers (mainly charters).
+Liège is located in the centre of the golden triangle Paris – Amsterdam – Frankfurt that handles 66% of European freight, and 75% when taken together with London.
 In 2018, it was the seventh biggest cargo airport in Europe.
-Liege Airport is the biggest cargo airport in Belgium, and the third-biggest for passengers after Brussels Airport and Brussels South Charleroi Airport.
+Liège Airport is the biggest cargo airport in Belgium, and the third-biggest for passengers after Brussels Airport and Brussels South Charleroi Airport.
 It is the global hub of ASL Airlines Belgium (the former TNT Airways) and is also used by several other cargo carriers on a scheduled or irregular basis.

 Airlines and destinations

 Passenger

-As of July 2023, TUI fly Belgium is the only airline offering scheduled and seasonal passenger flights at Liege Airport.
+As of the evening of 4 January 2026, there are no regular passenger flights on commercial airlines at Liège airport.
 In July 2025, TUI announced that, after 30 years of service, they would axe all flights from Liège.
-The last flight will be on 4 January 2026.
+The last regular passenger flight was on 4 January 2026.